CHARLES TAIT GRAVES

 Tait most recently served as co-chair of the firm's Nominating Committee.
 He is also a member of the San Francisco office's trial practice team.

 Litigation: Trade secret cases have increased in recent years.
 From inception through trial and appeal, Tait handles trade secret, nondisclosure agreement, invention assignment, Computer Fraud and Abuse Act, idea submission, work for hire, and similar matters.

 Counseling: Many potential problems never result in litigation because clients receive precise and careful counseling.
-Tait has counseled a vast number of companies—from start-ups to public company enterprises—as well as individuals and investors.
+Tait has counseled a vast number of companies—from start-ups to some of technology's biggest names—as well as individuals and investors.
 This includes pre-dispute counseling, internal investigations, workforce training, clean room development, advising new start-ups and company founders, hiring and mobility, international questions, restrictive covenants, pre-acquisition diligence, and due diligence for venture capital firms.

 Rulings on important points of trade secret law include the following: